Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal to aid digestion and moderate blood sugar levels.
+Drink water before and during your meal to aid digestion and reduce the speed at which carbohydrates are absorbed.

 healthspan-mbl